Brazil

 About

 Our long experience working in the business environment in Brazil drives our leading position in Brazil's innovative cross-border financial transactions and capital markets offerings.
-Established 25 years ago as one of the first international firms on the ground, our São Paulo office offers clients the benefit of our substantial experience working on the New York and international law aspects of some of the largest and most complex and high-profile cross-border debt and equity capital markets offerings, corporate, structured and project financings, and acquisition and joint venture transactions in Brazil and abroad.
+Established over 25 years ago as one of the first international firms on the ground, our São Paulo office offers clients the benefit of our substantial experience working on the New York and international law aspects of some of the largest and most complex and high-profile cross-border debt and equity capital markets offerings, corporate, structured and project financings, and acquisition and joint venture transactions in Brazil and abroad.

 Clients look to our experience and long-standing relationships with Brazilian companies and financial institutions to provide international counsel across a gamut of industries and jurisdictions.
 We have long-term, close-working relationships with Brazil's leading law firms, which allow us to coordinate Brazilian law matters with well-qualified local counsel.
-Clients from the U.S., Europe, Asia-Pacific, the Middle East and Africa rely on our assistance with their cross-border investments into Brazil and across Latin America.
+Clients from the US, Europe, Asia-Pacific, the Middle East and Africa rely on our assistance with their cross-border investments into Brazil and across Latin America.
 We also advise Brazilian companies in connection with their outbound international acquisitions, foreign divestitures and investments.

 AWARDS & RECOGNITION